cogu/autosar/doc/autosar4_api/mode/mode_group.rst

 .. py:method:: mode.ModeGroup(name, typeRef, [parent=None], [adminData=None])

     :param str name: ShortName of the object
-    :param str typeRef: Full reference to a :ref:`mode_modeDeclarationGroup` element or a shortName of a :ref:`mode_modeDeclarationGroup` element (if package roles are used).
+    :param str typeRef: Full reference to a :ref:`ar4_mode_ModeDeclarationGroup` element or a shortName of a :ref:`ar4_mode_ModeDeclarationGroup` element (if package roles are used).
     :param parent: parent package (for internal use only)
     :param adminData: optional adminData